Accelerating Quadratic Transform and WMMSE: Introduction

-The classic study on fractional programming concerns the ratio between the scalar-valued numerator and denominator \cite{stancu2012fractional}.
-The simplest case is the single-ratio problem.
-Under the concave-convex condition \cite{shen2018fractional1}, even though the single-ratio problem is still nonconvex, its optimal solution can be efficiently obtained by the Charnes-Cooper algorithm \cite{charnes1962programming,schaible1974parameter} or Dinkelbach's algorithm \cite{dinkelbach1967nonlinear}.
-In contrast, the multi-ratio problem is much more challenging.
-Except for the max-min-ratio problem that can be efficiently solved by a generalized Dinkelbach's algorithm \cite{crouzeix1985algorithm}, most multi-ratio problems can only be handled by the branch-and-bound algorithms \cite{freund2001solving,thi2003unified,konno2000branch,benson2001global,qu2007efficient,kuno2002branch,liu2019new,benson2007solving,benson2002global,benson2002using}.
-Actually, \cite{freund2001solving} shows that the multi-ratio problems are NP-complete.
-Differing from the traditional literature that aims at the global optimum of the multi-ratio problems, \cite{shen2018fractional1} seeks a stationary point---which can be readily obtained after every ratio term is decoupled by the quadratic transform.
-Furthermore, a line of works \cite{shen2018fractional1,shen2018fractional2,shen2019optimization,shen2020enhanced,max_min_FP} extend the quadratic transform to the various FP cases.
+The traditional study on FP focuses on the ratio between two scalar-valued functions \cite{stancu2012fractional,YaFeng_survey}, the simplest case of which is the single-ratio problem.
+Despite the nonconvexity, the single-ratio problem can be efficiently solved either by the Charnes-Cooper method \cite{charnes1962programming} or by Dinkelbach's method \cite{dinkelbach1967nonlinear} so long as the concave-convex condition \cite{shen2018fractional1} holds.
+In contrast, the multi-ratio FP is much more challenging.
+Except for the max-min-ratios case that can be efficiently solved by a generalized Dinkelbach's method \cite{crouzeix1985algorithm}, it is difficult to extend the classic FP technique to the multi-ratio problems.
+It turns out that even the sum-of-ratios problem is NP-complete \cite{freund2001solving} so that the existing approaches mostly resort to the branch-and-bound algorithm \cite{freund2001solving,thi2003unified,konno2000branch,benson2001global,qu2007efficient,kuno2002branch,liu2019new,benson2007solving,benson2002global,benson2002using} and thus incur exponential complexities.
+As such, the early applications of FP in communications and signal processing are restricted to the energy efficiency problem \cite{zappone2015energy}, namely the maximization of a single ratio of energy efficiency.
+The advent of the quadratic transform \cite{shen2018fractional1} has significantly extended the scope of the applications of FP by enabling efficient multi-ratio optimization.
+Aside from the sum-of-ratios problem, the quadratic transform works for (or can be extended to) the log-ratio problem \cite{shen2018fractional2}, the matrix-ratio problem \cite{shen2019optimization}, and the mixed max-and-min FP problem \cite{max_min_FP}.